elanmed/rg-glob-builder.nvim/README.md

 - [Native support in `snacks`](https://github.com/folke/snacks.nvim/discussions/461#discussioncomment-11894765)
 - [Native support in `fzf-lua`](https://github.com/ibhagwan/fzf-lua/wiki#how-can-i-restrict-grep-search-to-certain-files)

-However, native `rg` arguments are clunky to type and difficult to order correctly.

-So I built `rg-glob-builder`: a plugin to generate a `rg` command with intuitive flag ordering using a handful of ergonomic custom flags.
+However, native `rg` arguments are clunky to type and difficult to order [correctly](https://github.com/ElanMedoff/rg-glob-builder.nvim#ordering-rg-flags-to-search-intuitively).
+So I built `rg-glob-builder.nvim`: a plugin to generate a reliable `rg` command with intuitive flag orderings using a handful of ergonomic custom flags.

 #### Searching by extension
 ```bash